Empires List

 Bengal Sultanate

-The Bengal Sultanate (Middle Bengali: বাঙ্গালা সালতানাত, Classical Persian: سلطنت بنگاله[3] was a late medieval sultanate based in the Bengal region in the eastern Indian subcontinent between the 14th and 16th century.
-It was the dominant power of the Ganges-Brahmaputra Delta, with a network of mint towns spread across the region.
-The Bengal Sultanate had a circle of vassal states in the Indian subcontinent, including parts of Odisha in the southwest, Arakan in the southeast,[4] and Tripura in the east.
+The Bengal Sultanate was a late medieval Islamic state that flourished in the Bengal region of the eastern Indian subcontinent from the 14th to the 16th century.
+It was the dominant power in the Ganges-Brahmaputra Delta and maintained a network of mint towns across the region.
+The sultanate had a circle of vassal states, including parts of Odisha in the southwest, Arakan in the southeast, and Tripura in the east.
+Founded in the mid-14th century, it gained prominence under the Ilyas Shahi dynasty, which unified much of Bengal and expanded its territories.
+The sultanate was renowned for its prosperity and left a significant architectural legacy, blending foreign influences into a distinct Bengali style.
+However, it faced significant challenges in the 16th century, including invasions by the Suri Empire and the Mughal Empire, and was eventually absorbed into the Mughal Empire under Akbar in 1576.

 Sayyid Dynasty